-One of the earliest mosques built in Islam was the one built in Al-Madinah by the prophet Muhammad in the year 622 CE.
+The first mosque built in Islam was the one built in Al-Madinah by the Prophet Mohammad in the year 622CE.
 It was a very simple structure made from adobe bricks and stone.

-A djacent to the mosque was the modest house of the prophet Muhammad in which he was later buried along with two of his companions; Abu Bakr As-Saddiq and Umar Ibn Al-Khattab.
-The mosque acted as a centre for the community, not only allowing facilities for learning and celebrations, but distributing charity, writing to other heads of state and meeting delegations.
-After the establishment of the mosque, the Muslim community spread around it so that it became the very heart of the state.
+Adjacent to the mosque was the modest house of the Prophet Mohammad in which he was later buried along with two of his companions; Abu Bakr As-Saddig and Omar Ibn Al-Khattab.
+The mosque acted as a centre for the community; not only allowing facilities for learning and celebrations, but distributing charity, writing to other heads of state and meeting delegations.
+After the establishment of the